Why the Kalahari...

 Bitterpan

-• It has its own big-five (lion, leopard, cheetah, gemsbok, and eland)
+The Kalahari has its own big-five (lion, leopard, cheetah, gemsbok, and eland)....

-• What we love most about the Park is the superb predator sightings, raptor sightings and the eruption of wild-flowers after the first rains.
+What we love most about the Park is not only the superb predator sightings, but the lovely waterholes; raptor sightings and the eruption of wild-flowers after the first rains.....

 • The park covers a huge area, about one third in South Africa and the balance is in Botswana.
-The park is accessable from South Africa, Namibia and from Botswana.
+The park is accessible from South Africa, Namibia and from Botswana.

 • Wild Card is a must as you will save a lot of money on conservation fees by investing in this small item!